rusty-electron/the-study-planner/3. dec-18/week-1.md

 ## 04-12-18

-Brushed up my linux-lingo by working on setting up a Ubuntu VM and testing my YT-mp3 download script in linux-ecosystem.
-On testing, found issues regarding path directory and folder-write permission.
+Brushed up my linux-lingo by working on setting up a Ubuntu VM and testing my YT-mp3 download script on linux-ecosystem.
+On testing, I found issues regarding path directory and folder-write permission.
 I was able fix it after poking around for sometime.

 Aftermath: The console-app is now linux-compatible! although it didn't require much tweaking.

 ## 05-12-18

-Today, I planned to work on the KWoC thing and tried to have a look at all the project involved, was dazzled at the sheer quantity btw the page descriptions don't quite provide a very good explanation regarding the repo and I had to visit the github page readme to figure out what it actually was.
+Today, I planned to work on the KWoC thing and tried to have a look at all the project involved, was dazzled at the sheer quantity btw the page descriptions on main-site don't quite provide a very good explanation regarding the repo and I had to visit the github page readme to figure out what it actually was.

-As I realized it was possible to go through all of them I settled after looking into 20 of them.
-The ones I choose are rather simple and based mostly on python scripting and flask.
+As I realized it was not possible to go through all of them, I settled after looking into 20 of them.
+The ones I choose are rather simple and based mostly on python scripting, webscraping and flask.

 The projects I plan to work on are: